Hideo Sasaki: Architectural experience

 Hideo Sasaki had partnered with Peter Walker to create Sasaki Walker and Associates.
-After creating the firm, Sasaki was able to expand his company into having offices in San Francisco, Nashville, Baltimore, Denver, Washington DC and even Canada.
-The firm's work includes Golden Gateway Center, San Francisco (1959–60—with Skidmore, Owings, & Merrill); Foothill College, Los Altos, CA (1960–2); Weyerhaeuser Headquarters, Tacoma, WA (1963–72); the roof-gardens, etc., Bona-ventura Hotel, Montréal, Canada (1964–8— designed by Masao Kinoshita as part of a huge development, the architecture of which was designed by Affleck); Greenacre Park NYC (1970–2); Constitution Plaza, Hartford, CT (1969–73); and the John Deere & Co. headquarters, Moline, IL (1957–63—with buildings by Saarinen)."
+After creating the firm, Sasaki was able to expand his company into having offices in San Francisco, Nashville, Baltimore, Denver, and Washington, D.C. in the United States, as well as Canada.
+The firm's work includes Golden Gateway Center, San Francisco (1959–1960—with Skidmore, Owings, & Merrill); Foothill College, Los Altos, California (1960–1962); Weyerhaeuser Headquarters, Tacoma, Washington (1963–1972); the roof-gardens, etc., Bona-ventura Hotel, Montréal, Quebec (1964–1968—designed by Masao Kinoshita); Greenacre Park, New York City (1970–1972); Constitution Plaza, Hartford, Connecticut (1969–1973); and the John Deere & Co. headquarters, Moline, Illinois (1957–1963—with buildings by Saarinen).

-The Cultural Landscape Foundation described the firm as, "The firm evolved through various configurations, but consistent was Sasaki’s conviction in the notion of oasis and that landscapes can restore the human spirit."
+The Cultural Landscape Foundation described the firm as, "The firm evolved through various configurations, but consistent was Sasaki's conviction in the notion of oasis and that landscapes can restore the human spirit."
 He is credited with introducing the modernist design principles of minimalism and abstraction to landscape architecture.
 He was instrumental in developing the “Sasaki Style” which emphasized the integration of natural and man-made elements, the use of simple materials, and the integration of landscape, architecture, and urbanism.
-He was the first landscape architect to receive the American Society of Landscape Architects’ Medal of Excellence, in 1972.
-Some of Sasaki’s most notable works include the Benjamin Franklin Parkway in Philadelphia, the San Francisco State College campus, the First National Bank Plaza in Minneapolis, and the National Mall in Washington, DC.
+He was the first landscape architect to receive the American Society of Landscape Architects' Medal of Excellence, in 1972.
+Some of Sasaki's most notable works include the Benjamin Franklin Parkway in Philadelphia, the San Francisco State College campus, the First National Bank Plaza in Minneapolis, and the National Mall in Washington, DC.